Consensys/doc.goquorum/docs/Reference/Consensus/Raft-RPC-API.md

 ## `raft_addLearner`

 API to add a new node to the network as a learner node.
-The learner node syncs with network and can transact but will not be part of raft GoQuorum and hence will not provide block confirmation to minter node.
+The learner node syncs with network and can transact but will not be part of Raft GoQuorum and hence will not provide block confirmation to minter node.

 ### Parameters